of Gabapentin for Canines and Felines

 - This drug works by inhibiting calcium channels, thus preventing the calcium influx to cells that can cause seizures.
 The mechanism of action for pain control is not completely understood, however.

-Gabapentin is quickly absorbed and reaches peak affect in approximately 2 hours.
+Gabapentin is quickly absorbed and reaches peak effect in approximately 2 hours.

 - This drug is a prescription drug and can only be obtained from a veterinarian or by prescription from a veterinarian.

 Gabapentin is not currently approved for use in animals by the Food and Drug Administration but it is prescribed legally by veterinarians as an extra-label drug.

 Precautions and Side Effects with Gabapentin